 - Talk to him/ her.
 Stay away from the bed while approaching the topic as it might make your partner uncomfortable and pressured.
 Ask a few basic questions to make your partner at ease.
 It’s important he/she doesn’t feel targeted or overwhelmed.

 - Dig out the concerns.
 Ask him/her if there are any stressors that might be preventing him/her from experiencing pleasure in bed.
 Is there a problem with the emotional connection between you two?
 Are there any stressful issues?

-- Give it your all.
+- Give your all.
 Are you focusing more on your needs than your partners’?
 Does your partner feel heard?
 Is the way you are having sex enjoyable for your partner?
-Encourage your partner to tell you what feels good to him/ her.
-Is he/ she wanting to try out something and is embarrassed to say it out loud?
+Encourage your partner to tell you what feels good to him/her.
+Does he/she want to try out something and is embarrassed to say it out loud?
 Is a particular sexual act making him/ her uncomfortable?
 Be open and accepting of his/ her reactions and feedback.

 - Give a compliment.
 For a partner who might be sensitive about his/her body, a compliment will go a long way.
 Tell him/ her how desirable you find him/ her.
 Praising him/her even outside the bedroom is helpful.

 - Help your partner.
 If your partner seems under pressure or is doing too much, extend a helping hand.
 Wash those dishes, be patient enough to listen and support, walk the dog etc.

 How to renew interest in sex as a couple?

 - Connect on an emotional level.
 Sit down with each other, hold hands, and talk your heart out.
 Touch each other often.

 - Let romance lead the way.
 Call each other from work, go for a weekend vacation, surprise each other with gifts, and compliment more often.
 Go for date nights!